erikbuild/klippyNFC/README.md

 Physical NFC tags written by this plugin are standard NDEF format and work with:

 - ✅ **iPhone 7 and later** (iOS 14+ required for automatic reading)
-  - iPhone 7, 8, X, XR, XS, 11, 12, 13, 14, 15, 16
   - Works in background - no app needed
   - Notification appears when tag is detected

 - ✅ **Android phones with NFC** (Android 4.0+)
-  - Samsung Galaxy S series, Google Pixel, OnePlus, etc.
   - NFC must be enabled in Settings
   - Opens browser automatically

-- ✅ **Other NFC-enabled devices**
-  - Some smartwatches
-  - Tablets with NFC

-**Not compatible:**
-- ❌ iPhone 6 and earlier (no NFC hardware)
-- ❌ Phones without NFC capability
-- ❌ Devices with NFC disabled in settings

 ### Hardware Issues